konmik/Phlux/README.md

 The main idea about this schema is that it is data-centric.
 And the data is immutable and parcelable, so you can always rely on it.

+`apply()` must not have side effects.
+It can be called multiple times.
+Phlux uses "software transactional memory" (`root.compareAndSet(originalRoot, newRoot)`) to apply root variable to provide maximum performance and reliability.

 "It is better to have 100 functions operate on one data structure than 10 functions on 10 data structures." — Alan Perlis

 So now we have this one data structure and our function number does not increase so dramatically, we have even lesser